BSaaber/os-idz-4/README.md

 processing client 3
 client sleeps
-client woke up
-i will free a room tomorrow

 processing client 4
-client sleeps
-client woke up
-i will free a room tomorrow
+client tries to rent a room
+message, that client 4 recieved: fail oh no, all rooms are allocated! now i go to sleep on skameika

 processing client 5